 You need to understand the command line interface, edit the registry and things of the sort.
-There is always a way to learn all this in a one nice course.
-That is CompTIA’s A+ course or better still, if you take a time to learn assembly language programming, your knowledge about the computer functionality will for sure increase.
+There is always a way to learn all this in one nice course.
+That is CompTIA’s A+ course, or better still, if you take the time to learn assembly language programming, your computer functionality knowledge will certainly increase.

 Computer networking skills

-The only way to evade the roadblocks put in place by the security admins is to understand how the same operates.
-Better still, you want to hack your neighbour’s Wi-Fi but you don’t know what WPA2 means let alone that he uses it.
+The only way to evade the roadblocks put in place by the security admins is to understand how the same operate.
+Better still, you want to hack your neighbour’s Wi-Fi, but you don’t know what WPA2 means, let alone that he uses it.